trilinos/Trilinos/cmake/std/atdm/README.md

 Once logged on to `chama` or `serrano`, one can directly configure and build on the login node (being careful not to overload the node).
-But to run the tests, one must run on the compute nodes using the `salloc` command.
-For example, to configure, build and run the tests for say `MueuLu` on `serrano` or `chama`, (after cloning Trilinos on the `develop` branch) one would do:
+But to run the tests, one must run on the compute nodes using the `srun` command.
+For example, to configure, build and run the tests for say `MueLu` on `serrano` or `chama`, (after cloning Trilinos on the `develop` branch) one would do: